 - Establishing a healthy and supportive daily routine

 - Herbal remedies in the forms of teas, pills, tinctures (herbs soaked in alcohol), creams, or other forms

 - Homeopathy involves the use of very dilute substances to help bring the body back into balance

 - A remedy is chosen that at normal doses, would create similar symptoms to those you’re experiencing, in a healthy person.

-- Acupuncture involves the insertion of sterilized, single-use, stainless steel needles, through the skin into underlying tissues at specific points on the body for therapeutic purposes.
+- Acupuncture involves the insertion of sterilized, single-use, stainless steel needles, at specific points on the body for therapeutic purposes.

 - Acupressure is needle-free.
 It involves gentle pressure at specific points on the body , typically with the thumbs.

 - Ear acupuncture or auricular acupuncture is acupuncture done at specific points on the ear.
 It’s often used to help people quit smoking, stop drinking, or with other addictions.
-It can also be used for other purposes such as insomnia, or to stimulate calm and relaxation.
+It can also be used for other purposes such as insomnia, weight loss, or to stimulate calm and relaxation.

-- Ear acupressure is needle-free and is often done by taping small round seeds of the vaccaria plant discretely at specific points on the ear.
-The seeds typically stay in place for 3-4 days and patients can shower as normal.
-The seeds can be pressed or left alone.
+- Ear acupressure is needle-free and is often done by taping small seeds to specific points on the ear.
 Ear seeds are often used for similar purposes as ear acupuncture.